nginxinc/nginx-one-workshops/labs/lab4/readme.md

 <br/>

+You can also notice that it says we are out of sync!
+We did not populate the configuration manually, so the first container added will download the configuration and become the new default config.
+We will change this a bit later.
 Hey, didn't we use docker compose to start our containers in the previous labs?
-We can add instances to this `Config Sync Group` even easier than what we did above - automatically!
+We can add those instances to this `Config Sync Group` even easier than what we did above - automatically!

 Let's stop our running containers by running: